Who is our service for?

-We are offering a range of services, as part of the national LEAP energy and money saving service.
+We are the Cumbrian provider for the national LEAP energy and money-saving service.

 The LEAP service is free of charge for eligible households and begins with a visit to your home by a trained assessor, at a time that’s convenient for you.
 A typical visit could include: